 Also, you may not respond well to the alcohol on top of the fertility drugs.
 It may leave you feeling miserable.

-A 2011 study found that live birth rates were 21 percent lower in women who consumed more than four drinks in a week and 21 percent lower when both partners consumed more than four drinks in a week.
+A found that live birth rates were 21 percent lower in women who consumed more than four drinks in a week and 21 percent lower when both partners consumed more than four drinks in a week.

 Of course, once you’ve completed the embryo transfer, you should abstain from drinking any alcohol at all.